 A lot of our design was on the fly, and we didn't have the time or money to go to professional designers, so I learned to draft, architect, and CAD our creations.

-The ultimate vision we had was a system of proprietary software modules and market provided SaaS modules that fulfilled administrative or operational functions; that were pieced together with business logic in the form of middleware; that allowed the system to not just manage information, but to make decisions.
+There were some vital flaws in the design of some of these existing software platforms.
+For example, there were many manager inputs required that could instead be quantified and automated to prevent employee bias and error.
+The ultimate vision we had was a system of market-provided software modules that fulfilled administrative or operational functions; that were then pieced together with proprietary business logic in the form of middleware; that allowed the system to not just manage information, but to make decisions in real time.

-We did some things that our coders were blown away with (one example was an RFID in name tags that tracked movement and helped predict server industriousness that fed into a broader system for calculating the objective value of a server that would then determine speed of upward employment mobility and raises).
+We did some things that our coders were blown away with (one example was an RFID in name tags that tracked movement and helped predict server industriousness, which then fed into a broader system for calculating the objective value of a server that would determine speed of upward employment mobility and raises).
 There are opportunities to break down processes into quantifiable steps that can be leveraged into self-managing software modules everywhere.
 You just have to be cognizant of these opportunities and have an intuition for what processes can benefit from a more comprehensive solution.

 Below are some basic system outlines we started with.
 It gives you an idea of how we conceptualized things, but the proprietary business logic is where the real value is, and that is not mine to share.